coldelectrons/NixConfig/README.md

 encrypted using (you bet) my PGP key.
 This same key is also used for mail signing, as well as for SSH'ing around.

+[^1]: A teenager once tried to glibly summarize human events:
+    * Spirits ran high
+    * Mistakes were made
+    * People were hurt or died
+    * Blame was laid
+    * Repeat
+[^2]: I find I sorta don't care for home-manager, because it's a an extra step, the errors are harder to figure out, and it doesn't give you an easy way to roll back a generation.